TonZaga/BranhamBudgetTracker/readme.md

 The features that were used for this project are:

-1. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application User can edit the list of categories to include in their budget tracker by editing the included categories.txt
+1. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
+        - User can edit the list of categories to include in their budget tracker by editing the included categories.txt

+2. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
+        - Added a text navigation menu that user can use repeatedly or has the option to quit the program altogether

 ```